arrian/aripurcell.com/_posts/2013-12-10-extempore-on-windows.md

 ---

-Note: In Draft

-# Extempore on Windows

 If you're interested in getting started on Extempore on Windows but not sure where to begin, here is a quick run through.

 ## Basics

 Extempore runs as a service and executes any code sent to it over a TCP socket.
 The basic interaction with Extempore is through a text editor.
 For a demonstration of this in action see [this video](http://vimeo.com/78788032).
 This is often described as a compiler as a service (CaaS) model.

-## What Do I Need?
+## Prerequisites

 To get started live coding in Extempore you need two things:

--Extempore (executable and libraries)
+- Extempore (executable and libraries)
--Text Editor (and an associated plugin)
+- Text Editor (and an associated plugin)

 ### Extempore

-Extempore is available from [insert link to binary here?].
+Extempore is available from (insert link to binary here?).
 The contents of this download have everything you need to start running Extempore.

-Alternatively, if you are interested in building from source, Extempore is available at [https://github.com/digego/extempore].
+Alternatively, if you are interested in building from source, Extempore is available [here](https://github.com/digego/extempore).

 If you have downloaded Extempore or have compiled it from source, open up a terminal, change to the directory containing extempore and run the executable:
     $ ./extempore.exe